What is PBIS?

-Tier II: For students who need more support, the team creates targeted interventions.
-Examples include mentorship with extra adults in the building, responsive classroom lessons, daily check-ins, and social-emotional support with the counselor.
+Tier II: For students who need more support, targeted interventions are available to provide extra instruction and feedback.
+Examples include responsive classroom lessons, Check-in Check-out, and social skill groups.
 These extra interventions are layers on top of the baseline instruction that all students receive.

 We are careful to note that students who are quiet or withdrawn often escape adult attention.
-To ensure that all students' needs are met, teachers complete assessments for both externalizing and internalizing behaviors, so that we make sure that everyone who needs it gets pro-social support.
-We also use discipline data to inform us what areas of school need extra teaching or supervision, and we use climate surveys and the statewide Healthy Youth Survey to periodically gauge how students are experiencing life at LFP.
+To ensure that all students' needs are met, teachers complete assessments for both externalizing and internalizing behaviors, so that we make sure that everyone who needs it gets support.